Maidie Norman

-Maidie Ruth Norman (October 16, 1912 - May 2, 1998) was an American radio, stage, film, and television actress as well as an instructor in African-American literature and theater.
+Maidie Ruth Norman (née Gamble; October 16, 1912 - May 2, 1998) was an American radio, stage, film, and television actress as well as an instructor in African-American literature and theater.

 Early life

 Norman was born Maidie Ruth Gamble on a plantation in Villa Rica, Georgia, to Louis and Lila Graham Gamble.
 She was raised in Lima, Ohio, and began studying drama and performing in Shakespeare plays as a child.
 She graduated from Central High School in Lima in 1930, and attended Bennett College in Greensboro, North Carolina, where she earned a Bachelor of Arts in 1934.
 She then got her master's degree in drama at Columbia University in 1937.

 She married real-estate broker McHenry Norman on December 22, 1937.
 She later used her husband's surname as her professional name.